GTBitsOfGood/Healing4Heroes/README.md

 });
 ```
 - **Frontend Action**:
 Finally, we want all that functionality to be available to the frontend.
-We have a use custom internal web request (which handles authentication + error handling for you) that we use to send the API request and receive information.
+We have a custom internal web request (which handles authentication + error handling for you) that we use to send the API request and receive information.
 Frontend actions can be found in `mobile/actions/`.
 Here is a sample frontend action to get user info:
 ```typescript
 export const getUserInfo = async () => {
   return internalRequest<User>({